cmohge1/lrbs-scholarly-editing/readings.md

 permalink: /readings/
 ---

-# Click [here](insert-url) to access a PDF of the course reading pack and suggested readings.

 # A non-exhaustive list of books that are useful for this class:

 Bryant, John. _The Fluid Text_.
 U Michigan P, 2002.